+Until recently, we have not focused significantly on the development of new products.
 Due to lack of funding, our research and development efforts have suffered during the past few years.
 We may be unable to compete effectively with our competitors unless we can keep up with existing or new products and technologies in the markets in which we compete.
 If we do not continue to introduce new products and technologies, or if those products and technologies are not accepted, we may not be successful.
 Moreover, research and development efforts require a substantial investment of time and resources before we are adequately able to determine the commercial viability of a new product, technology, material, or innovation.
 Demand for our products also could change in ways we may not anticipate due to evolving customer needs, changing demographics, slow industry growth rates, declines in our markets, the introduction of new products and technologies, evolving surgical philosophies, and evolving industry standards, among others.
-Additionally, our competitors' new products, or may render our products obsolete.
+Additionally, our competitors' new products and technologies may beat our products to market, may be more effective or less expensive than our products, or may render our products obsolete.
 It is also important that we carefully manage our introduction of new and enhanced products and technologies.
 If potential customers delay purchases until new or enhanced products are available, it could negatively impact our revenue.
 Our new products and technologies also could reduce demand for or render our existing products obsolete and thus adversely affect sales of our existing products and lead to increased expense for excess and obsolete inventory.

-We are highly dependent on the availability of human donors; any disruptions could cause our customers to seek alternative providers or technologies.
+We are highly dependent on the availability of human donors.
+Any disruptions could cause our customers to seek alternative providers or technologies and harm our business and operating results.

 We are highly dependent on our ability to obtain donor cadavers as the raw material for many of our biologics products.
 The availability of acceptable donors is relatively limited, and we compete with many other companies for this limited availability.
 The availability of donors is also impacted by regulatory changes, general public opinion of the donor process and our reputation for our handling of the donor process.
 In addition, due to seasonal changes in the mortality rates, some scarce tissues are at times in short supply.
-Any disruption in the supply of this crucial raw material could have significant consequences for our revenue, operating results and continued operations.
+A disruption in the supply of this crucial raw material could have significant consequences for our revenue, operating results and continued operations.